-The costs of services for ALS families depends on what plan the beneficiary has and what it pays for.
+The costs of services for ALS families depend on what plan the beneficiary has and what it pays for.
 Original Medicare beneficiaries are responsible to pay premiums, deductibles, and copayments and coinsurance costs for most services.
 Enrollees must join a separate plan for any prescription drug coverage, many Part D Prescription Drug policies are available.

-Beneficiaries under Medicare Advantage (MA) plans must use providers within the plan’s network.
+Beneficiaries under Medicare Advantage plans must use providers within the plan’s network.
 Referrals for specialist visits may also be a requirement under many MA policies.
 Members may also have similar out-of-pocket expenses like premiums, deductibles, and copays/coinsurance costs.

 Medicare Coverage for Disabilities: Amyotrophic Lateral Sclerosis

 Lou Gehrig’s disease or Amyotrophic Later Sclerosis patients are the exceptions to waiting periods for those under 65 with disabilities for Medicare coverage.
 Once SSDI benefits begin, Medicare eligibility begins automatically.

 Patients with other disabling health conditions should complete and submit disability applications.
 Social Security requires an application before issuing SSDI benefits.
 The Railroad Retirement Board requires patients to submit applications for any railroad disability annuity benefits.